 Our company is unique, as most of our inspections are new home warranty inspections.
 Most builders give you a warranty on your new home, with most components warrantied for one year.
 Towards the end of your first year, usually around the ten month mark, we come to your home to do the “one year” inspection.
 It is common at this time to find settling cracks, etc, that were not in the home during the first few weeks.
 This is also the time to find any problems not found during the punchlist timeframe.
 This is also usually the last time you can have issues repaired or replaced by the builder without opening your wallet.

 Recently while doing a warranty inspection in The Villages, I noticed another inspector driving up to a home across the street from the home I was inspecting.
 While I was inspecting the utilities in the garage, I noted the time.
 I noticed that he never went up on the roof, and I do not think he went in the attic area.
 He left 49 minutes later.
 As he was leaving he handed the homeowners a piece of paper with checkmarks on it.

-This bothered me, as I know a good complete inspection takes at least 2-4 hours.
+This bothered me, as I know a good inspection typically takes at least 4 or more man-hours.
 A professional report should have plenty of pictures and diagrams complete with a detailed account of the issues found.
 Also, I sometimes find serious issues on the roof and in the attic.
 If even one serious issue is missed, a “bargain” inspection may turn out to be a very costly mistake.
 Let the buyer beware.

 IS A WARRANTY INSPECTION WORTH IT?